-Mixing in citrus fruits such as orange also balances out any bitterness that green leaves like kale have when processing it through a blender.
-Because you are adding the whole fruits as opposing to juicing, you are getting the fibers in as well.
+Mixing in citrus fruits such as an orange or a grapefruit also balances out any bitterness that green leaves like kale have when processing it through a blender.
+Because you are blending whole fruits as opposed to juicing, you are getting the benefits of their fibers as well.

 Add something icy, like a frozen banana

-Frozen fruits such as bananas or peaches make a smoothie deliciously creamy and add a super refreshing element to a smoothie—especially after active playdates.
+Frozen fruits such as bananas or peaches make a smoothie deliciously creamy and add a super refreshing element.

 You only need half a banana here.